SecUSo/privacy-friendly-interval-timer/README.md

-## Privacy Friendly App Example
+## Privacy Friendly Training

-This application contains the basic design of a Privacy Friendly App without any other functionality.
-It includes a Navigation Drawer, examples for buttons, a help page and the about page.
-It further shows an example of the main menu for a Privacy Friendly Game App.
+This Android application supports the user during his/her circuit training session.
+It provides a choice of different routines, each containing different combinations of exercises.
+The app then guides the user through the  circuit training by showing which exercise to perform next and displaying a timer.
+Additionally, a history of completed training sessions and other statistics is provided.

 This app belongs to the group of Privacy Friendly Apps developed by the Technische Universität Darmstadt.

 ## Motivation

-This application has been developed to be used as a basis for a Privacy Friendly App.
-Privacy Friendly Apps are group of Android applications which are optimized regarding privacy.
+The Motivation of this project is to provide users with an application which supports their training sessions without advertisement or the demand of unnecessary permissions.
+Privacy Friendly Apps are a group of Android applications which are optimized regarding privacy.
 Further information can be found on secuso.org/pfa
 ## Download and more Information

 Further development requires Android Studio, we recommend to use at least version 2.1.2